Make-Squad/networq-django-backend/README.md

 To install this project:

-- clone this repository
+- clone this repository (run `git clone https://github.com/Make-Squad/networq-django-backend.git networq`)
-- activate your virtual environment (virtualenv using Python3)
+- create and activate your virtual environment (run `virtualenv -p python3 venv && source venv/bin/activate` from the root folder)
 - install the requirements by running `pip install -r requirements.txt` from the root folder (you might need to comment out `django-heroku` if you're using a Mac)
 - run the server by running `python manage.py runserver`

 ## Current Build

 This project is built with Django 2.2.2.
 All versions for our dependancies are listed in requirements.txt.
+To install dependencies, run `pip install -r requirements.txt` from the root folder.

 ## File Structure 🗂